derpyasianpanda/procedual-caves/README.md

-## procedual-caves
+## procedural-caves
-This project is the visualization of procedual cave generation.
+This project is the visualization of procedural cave generation.
 Very much a WIP

 ## Setting Up
 You must have a python environment with [PyGame](https://www.pygame.org/), [noise](https://github.com/caseman/noise), and the [NumPy](https://numpy.org/) modules.r